Psychological Therapy

 Existential difficulties - Struggling to make sense of everything.

-ADHD – Difficulties with concentration, organisation, impulse control and other executive functioning processes (Adults seeking a formal assessment of ADHD should consult a psychiatrist).
+ADHD – Difficulties with concentration, organisation, impulse control and other executive functioning processes (Ned does not diagnose or provide assessments for ADHD).

-Eating Disorders – Having a problematic relationship with food (due the serious health risks that often accompany eating disorders, clients with these symptoms must have the support of a GP mental health care plan)
+Eating disorders – Having a problematic relationship with food (due the health risks that often accompany eating disorders, clients with these symptoms must have the support of a GP mental health care plan).